icinganalysis/icinganalysis.github.io/content/Porter Perkins Conclusions.md

 However, NACA-TN-2738 cites [NACA-TN-1904]({filename}NACA-TN-1904.md) [^12] as the source for its data.
 If one does some arithmetic with the NACA-TN-1904 values, one can get values along the Appendix C Figure 3 curve.
+The Figure 3 "F" value can be calculated:

+>F = (LWC at distance) / (LWC at 17.4 nmi)

+Note that NACA-TN-1904 used log(LWC) in the plot, while Appendix C used linear "F".

 Jeck [^13] notes that the NACA-TN-2738 curve was "extrapolated anonymously" (reference [^13] provides a good, but not quite complete, story of Appendix C Figure 3).

 ![Appendix C Icing Derivation of Figure 3](/images%2FAppendix%20C%20Icing%20Derivation%20Figure%203.png)

-So far, we have no values that appear to be derived from a publication by Porter Perkins.
+So far, we have no values that were derived from a publication by Porter Perkins.

-What is left that could have been contributed?
+What is left that he could have been contributed?

 NACA-RM-E52J06 [^8] noted that: